LukeGrahamLandry/franca/devlog.md

+## Planning a Linker

+- calls
+- jump tables for switch stmts
+- function pointers
+- const vtables
+- imports
+- global vars
+- extern globals

+> Note: qbe doesn't give thread-safe vibes.
+There's a lot of static vars.
+Probably part of why they don't distribute as a lib.

 ## new test runner (Apr 6)

 at first i wrote a dumb serial one which was fine but 3x slower than cargo test.